-Warning devices for parked vehicles (for example, three reflective warning triangles or 6 fusees or 3 liquid burning flares).
+Warning devices for parked vehicles: three reflective triangles or at least 6 fusees or 3 liquid burning flares).

 Cargo (Trucks).
 You must make sure the truck is not overloaded and the cargo is balanced and secured before each trip.
 If the cargo contains hazardous materials, you must inspect for proper papers and placarding.